“No Phoenix in entertainment rises from the ashes as often, as well, as emotionally and as happily received as Judy Garland.” – Mary Campbell, 1967

 Print of Leo’s $3,000,000 Technicolor production arrived in New York yesterday and was immediately screened for the home office staff.
 It wowed ‘em to a man . . . and girl.
 “Sensational,” “terrific,” “a smash” were some of the more modest b.o. [box office] descriptives by Metroites as they left the projection room.

-Also on July 1, 1939: An invitation-only preview of The Wizard of Oz was scheduled for August 9th at the Carthay Circle Theater in Los Angeles.
+Also on August 1, 1939: An invitation-only preview of The Wizard of Oz was scheduled for August 9th at the Carthay Circle Theater in Los Angeles.
+The ad is from the August 1 publication of the trade magazine, the “Motion Picture Daily.”

 August 1, 1940: Filming continued on Little Nellie Kelly with more of the scenes on the “Interior Noonan’s Cottage” set.
 Time called: 9 a.m.; dismissed: 5:02 p.m.